-commercial technology solutions for clean energ Specifically, the Company researches, designs ar manufactures power converters which can be use to: stabilize grids that store renewable energy (i. solar powered energy), reduce harmonic distortion increasing grid power factors, which in turn improvoverall power grid efficiency, and optimize/ levelectricity consumption peaks by consumers. --
+Nature of Business: One-Cycle Control (One-Cycle) specializes in commercial technology solutions for clean energy.
+Specifically, the Company researches, designs and manufactures power converters which can be used to: stabilize grids that store renewable energy (i.e. solar powered energy), reduce harmonic distortions, increasing grid power factors, which in turn improve overall power grid efficiency, and optimize/ level electricity consumption peaks by consumers. --------------------- --

 Customer Base: One-Cycle primarily serves MicroHydro, Energy Storage, MicroGrid, Future Grid, and Defense power industries.
-Specific customers include the Department of Defense, Department of Energy, and Utility companies such as San Diego Gas & Electric (SDG&E).
-Business / Industry Needs / Due to the recent award of a production contract, Changes which is 40 times bigger than previously awarded production contracts in terms of unit quantity, One-Cycle is expanding rapidly.
+Specific customers include the Department of Defense, Department of Energy, and Utility companies such as San Diego Gas &amp; Electric (SDG&amp;E).
+Business / Industry Needs / Changes Due to the recent award of a production contract, which is 40 times bigger than previously awarded production contracts in terms of unit quantity, One-Cycle is expanding rapidly.
 Its addition of 5 production lines to the 1 production line already in place.
 This will increase the production team from 5 employees to 30 employees.
 The addition of these new production lines will generate the support required for the newly acquired contract.
 One-Cycle is also seeing an increase in demand for its unique offerings.
 These unique offerings include One-Cycle's technology that enables fast acting power conversion, leading edge technology that provides an advantage to customers in terms of size, weight and efficiency.
 This is contributing to its rapid growth as well as a need to increase skill companywide.
 Training Plan: Need for Training: In order to support the rapid growth from 1 production line to 5 production lines by year's end, all staff will need training in company production methods, specifically the Toyota Production System (TPS).
 This will ensure that all staff are proficient in the tasks required to meet production demands for the newly acquired contract.
 As a result of the demand for its unique offerings, training is needed to achieve higher quality standards, consistent quality and faster production time.
 As a result of the rapid growth the Company is experiencing, One-Cycle will add another 5-20 new staff to the Company.
-However, One-Cycle is not seeking a Job Creation Job Number at this time, as incumbent staff will be the focus of this project.
+However, One-Cycle is not seeking a Job Creation Job Number at this time, as